 2. CarGuys Super Cleaner

-- – THE HYPE IS REAL! – Are you tired of using cleaners that work, but not as good as you expected?!
+- ✅ The Hype is Real! – Are you tired of using cleaners that work, but not as good as you expected?!
 You won’t experience that here!
 Our newly formulated multisurface cleaner is made with the...

-- – REPLACE YOUR CABINET OF CHEMICALS! – Do you get confused by all the different types of cleaning supplies that are available?
+- ✅ Replace your Cabinet of Chemicals! – Do you get confused by all the different types of cleaning supplies that are available?
 It gets frustrating fast!
 Just cleaning your vehicle requires some...

-- – SUPER CLEAN ANY SURFACE! – This multi surface product works on absolutely every interior or exterior surface except glass and delicate instrument panel screens!
+- ✅ Super Clean any Surface! – This multi surface product works on absolutely every interior or exterior surface except glass and delicate instrument panel screens!
 That means this ONE PRODUCT will...

 CarGuys Super Cleaner can be used on multiple types of car surfaces.
 This product uses special technology to lift the dirt off your dashboard.
 This cleaner is all-purpose and can replace the many products you are currently using to clean your car.
 It will replace all stain removers, bug and tar removers, and interior cleaners.
 You can’t use it on your windows, or any entertainment screens.
 Other than that, you can use it on any surface to remove anything, including tree sap and bug guts.
 CarGuys Super Cleaner will clean your interior plastic by removing all the grime.
 It will condition and protect the plastic to prevent it from fading and cracking.
 It does all of this without leaving a greasy residue behind.
 The interior of your car will look brand-new again.
 Best of all, it comes with a 100% risk free guarantee.
 If you don’t like it, the CarGuys will refund 100% of your purchase price, no questions asked.
 There is really no reason for you not to try it.

-You can find a great price an Amazon here
+You can find it on Amazon here

 3. Armor All Original Protectant and Cleaning Wipes